steinjonathan/deel-backend-challenge/README.md

 # 🙋‍♂️ My Considerations

+I could manage extra time to do the code challenge, that's why I did some fancy things 😀 🙌

 ## Scripts running

 - To run unit tests can do `npm run test` or `npm run test:unit`